Chinese importers to apply for tariff waivers on U.S. goods

 The application process for those waivers will open on Sept.
 2, the ministry said.

-“Applicants must be interested parties of imports in China, including importers, consumers and industrial associations,” it said in a statement, adding that some waivers could be applied retroactively.
+“Applicants must be interested parties in China, including importers, consumers and industrial associations,” it said in a statement, adding that some waivers could be applied retroactively.

 Industrial associations were encouraged to represent their members in making applications.

 Applicants need to explain if the tariffs “have caused serious economic damage” to them and their industry.
-They must also explain if there are alternatives for U.S. imports.
+They must also say if there are alternatives to their U.S. imports.

 The ministry did not say when waivers would be granted.